black-sliver/evermizer/README.txt

   the github source tree requires you to have python3 in PATH to build gen.h the zip distribution includes a pre-built gen.h

+CREDITS:
+  Written by black_sliver
+  Thanks to all people pushing or commenting on the project, providing ideas,
+    testing it, pointing out vanilla bugs and looking into SNES/SoE stuff ayame li, colin, cyb3r, darkmoon2321, dot, flarezenyu, fronk, greenambler, metasigma, mira, nyrambler, queenanne, skarsnikus, solarcell007, zheal Special thanks to elwismw for existing. #hereforelwis

+LICENSE:
+  The project as a whole is distributed under the terms of GPL v3.
+  See LICENSE file.
+  The patches found in patches/ directory are in public domain unless otherwise noted.
+See patches/LICENSE file.